futzu/SCTE35_threefive/README.md

 * [__RFC 4122__ aka UUID](https://tools.ietf.org/html/rfc4122.html)
 > A lot of folks have been searching this repo for uuid, I'm not sure if they are looking for uuid in a upid,
 > or a randomly generated uuid for an HLS tag or something else.
-> Heres what I know about it.
+> Here is what I know about it.

 ```smalltalk
 >>> from uuid import uuid4, UUID